 Noriday is over 99% effective at preventing pregnancy as long as it is taken correctly.
 The mini pill must be taken every day of the month and at the same time each day for it to be effective.
-Taking into account everyday factors which may cause you to forget or take the pill late, the efficiency rate is 92%.
+Taking into account everyday factors that may cause you to forget or take the pill late, the efficiency rate is 91%.
 Setting an alarm or reminder on your phone can help you to remember to take your pill on time.

 Noristherone is the active ingredient within Noriday.